Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 indicate going out, and its food pattern may be different from staying at home.

+Sport is an important part of my life.
 Visiting sports facilities may signal certain life patterns, though patterns may differ between on-campus gyms and off-campus fields.
 I obtain my visiting records of sports facilities from [UT Recreational Sports](https://secure.rs.utexas.edu/store/index.php).
-I create a binary variable `gym_or_not`, measuring whether I visit sports facilities on a day.
+I create a binary variable `gym_or_not`, indicating whether I visit sports facilities on a day.

 I convert the data frame from wide format to long format.